ManApart/quest-command/src/readme.md

 ## TODO
 * find a way to allow auto complete with tab
 * some locations can only be accessed from other locations etc
-* Make EventListener a class and provide default init and get priority implementations
 * use dagger on self could test use interface and drop health (even if it's kinda dark)